 ➡ 1.5 million Americans are diagnosed with diabetes every year, an alarming number.

 In 2015, 84.1 million Americans age 18 and older had been diagnosed with pre-diabetes.
 That’s more than one out of three…

 - This means they are at high risk of developing Type 2 Diabetes unless they are willing to make the necessary diet and lifestyle changes for prevention.

 1.25 million American children and adults have Type 1 Diabetes.

 Type 2 Diabetes is increasingly prevalent but also largely preventable.

 - According to the Centers for Disease Control and Prevention (CDC), Type 2 Diabetes accounts for about 90 to 95 % of all diagnosed cases of diabetes in adults.

-Deaths: Diabetes remained the 7th leading cause of death in the United States in 2015.
+Deaths: Diabetes is now the 6th leading cause of death in the United States.

 So here’s Your Essential Diabetes Guide, starting with the 3 types: